Selecting Your First Musical Instrument|Electric Guitar

 I know I am revealing my age by writing this, but I bought my first electric guitar around the time I entered junior high school...back then, there was still the old fashioned notion that electric bikes and electric guitars were for delinquents.

-Nowadays, there are many makes and models of electric guitars, but back then, in the late 70's, before Greco's Super Real and Tokai came out, there were all kinds of Les Paul and Strat knockoffs...not perfect, but hey, it was the heyday!
+Nowadays, there are so many different makes and models of electric guitars, but back in the late 70's, before Greco's Super Real and Tokai came out, there were all kinds of Les Paul and Strat knockoffs that were not perfect!

 Greco, Fernandez, Aria... there were several manufacturers, but there was a TV show called "Rock Omoshiroku" hosted by Haruo Chikada at the time.
 The show was sponsored by Greco, and in one of the commercials, Akira Wada of Prism played very fast and looked really cool.

-I had a strong impression of that.
-And then I had to decide what to buy, and I could only think of the Les Paul that Jimmy Page uses.
+I had a strong impression of Greco!
+And I was thinking about what to buy...
+I could only think of the Les Paul that Jimmy Page uses.

 After all, Les Paul and Marshall are the world's strongest tag team.
 I broke the neck of my Tokai Les Paul about 20 years ago and fixed it once, but it broke again and I lost it.

-I've muddied the waters with my own old stories, but in short, I think it's okay to start with the artists you admire, the sounds you like, and the feelings you have.
+I've muddied the waters with my own old stories, but in short, I think it's okay to start with the artists you admire, the sounds you like, and the feelings you have for them.

 Once you have fantasized enough, you can start thinking about how to get the electric guitar of your dreams.
 First of all, budget...
 By the way, how much do electric guitars start from?
 There are so many electric guitars available, from less than 10,000 yen for a brand-new one to the top of the list.

-I said "new" earlier, but yes, there are used ones too!
+I said "new" earlier, but yes, there are used ones, too!
 Whether you decide to buy new or used will also change what you can buy within your limited budget.
-Then there are other things you might want to buy besides the electrics themselves, so make sure you leave room in your budget!
+Then there are other things you should buy in addition to the electric body, so make sure you have room in your budget!
 More on that later.

 How about used?

-Young guys nowadays wear cool old clothes, but used electric guitars are also quite good!
+Young people nowadays wear old clothes in a cool way, but used electric guitars are also quite good, too!
 Shiny new ones are great, but used ones are the best value for money!
 You may be thinking, "But, used electrics are so dirty" or "Won't they break and be useless?
-But we specialize in used electric guitars!
+But we are a used store!
 Don't worry about it, because every corner of the instrument has been polished and fine-tuned so that you can play it without any stress.

 What, you think that's not enough to make used instruments attractive?
 Well, let me tell you a little bit about it.
 For starters, there is a wide range of used instruments, from those made 20 or 30 years ago to those that are almost brand new.

 The atmosphere unique to electric guitars made over a long period of time cannot be experienced with electric guitars made in recent years, and there is a sense of satisfaction in having something different.
-It is not unusual to find a used current model at half the price of a new one, and I'll let you in on a little secret, but popular models that sold well a long time ago or artist models are the ones to look for.
+It is not unusual to find a used current model for half the price of a new one, and I'll tell you a secret, popular models that were sold a while ago or artist models are the best bet.
 For example, a model with a list price of 80,000 yen at the time may be less than 20,000 yen!

 Select by shape and structure

-Les Paul, Stratocaster, Telecaster, SG, and other electric standards that have enjoyed steady popularity for over half a century!
+Les Paul, Stratocaster, Telecaster, SG, and other electric standards that have enjoyed stable popularity for over half a century!
 Les Pauls with their graceful curves and beauty.
 Stratos that match every musical style.
 Telecasses, once popular in country music, are popular mainly among vocalists for their simple style.
-Lightweight and easy to play, the SG is an excellent performer for wild stage performances.
+Lightweight and easy to play, the SG is a great performer for wild stage performances.

-Explorer, Flying V, Warlock, Mockingbird, and others that are aggressive from the looks!
+Explorer, Flying V, Warlock, Mockingbird, and other aggressive types from the looks of it!
 Perfect for those who want to be different and stand out from the crowd.

 The deformed type is popular among hard rock and metal types.